Things to Do in Pensacola Beach, Florida

 That’s only scratching the surface.
 You’ll always find something special to do on our gorgeous emerald coast.
-With more than 300 days when the sun shines every year, Pensacola Beach is the perfect choice for your next vacation.
+With more than 300 days when the sun shines every year, Pensacola Beach is the perfect choice for your next vacation in Pensacola Beach.

 If adventure’s what you’re after, Pensacola Beach has you covered.
 Boating, fishing, diving, surfing, biking down trails overlooking our pristine beaches—we’ve got it all.
 Whether you’re a seasoned pro or a first-timer looking for new experiences, there’s something for everyone in this vibrant resort town.

 Pensacola Beach is one of America’s first colonies, settled by the Spanish conquistador Tristan De Luna in 1559.
 After a few weeks, the settlement was decimated by a hurricane, and the area was eventually abandoned.
 But Pensacola is resilient as all get out and eventually, it was rebuilt, stronger than ever.